smithworx/text-miner/README.md

 text-miner
 ==========

 Simple text mining code that can be used to perform basic content analysis.
+(Originally written years ago.)

 **Example 1:** Top Keywords as a comma separated string